top of page

 Amy

-The story is about this married couple, Amelia and Adam, who are clearly struggling in their relationship.
-They decide to take a weekend trip to this remote estate in Scotland, hoping to reconnect and maybe fix things.
-But, of course, things don’t go as planned.
-They start experiencing all these creepy, strange occurrences, and it becomes clear that something is seriously off.
-The whole weekend turns into this nightmare, and they’re forced to confront all these dark secrets they’ve been hiding from each other.
+The story centers on a married couple, Amelia and Adam, who are clearly struggling in their relationship.
+They decide to take a weekend trip to a remote estate in Scotland, hoping to reconnect and fix their issues.
+But of course, things go sideways.
+Instead of a peaceful getaway, they’re thrust into a weekend full of creepy and unsettling events.
+As the strange occurrences pile up, it becomes clear that something is seriously wrong.
+The weekend quickly morphs into a nightmare, forcing them to face some of their darkest secrets.

-It’s like the whole book is wrapped in this thick, almost oppressive atmosphere that makes you feel uneasy the entire time.
-The slow unravelling of the characters and their secrets is mirrored perfectly by the growing sense of dread and isolation in the setting.
-By the time the twist hits, you’re so wrapped up in the tension that it’s like the ground has been pulled out from under you.
-The atmosphere isn’t just a backdrop—it’s a key part of what makes the story so gripping.
+Feeney perfectly mirrors the disintegration of their marriage with the growing sense of dread and isolation in the setting.
+By the time the twist hits, you’re so invested in the story that it feels like the ground has been pulled out from under you.
+The atmosphere isn't just a backdrop; it’s an integral part of what makes the story so gripping.

 Comments